Greene County Setting the Standards for Home Base Iowa

 Recent Refuse Truck Deliveries

 New Way® delivers King Cobra to the City of Ripley, WV.
-Sold by New Way® Authorized Dealer West Virginia Tractor Company.
+Sold by New Way® Authorized Distributor West Virginia Tractor Company.

 San Juan, Puerto Rico's Con Waste to receive New Way® King Cobra.
 Sold by Guaraguao Truck Sales.